daffzarco/Tiny_earthling/_posts/2017-09-07-the-rule-of-3s--packing-minimally.md

 Let’s pack in categories and apply the rule of 3.
 A big travel consideration is the season/weather of your destination.

+* Bottoms&nbsp;
+* Tops
+* Dresses / Fancy Stuff&nbsp;
+* Outerwear (if you’re in summer, I normally pack just 1 lightweight jacket) \*for winter you can pack 1 heavy and 2 light)
+* Shoes (i honestly only ever 2 pairs of shoes! plus thongs for showers if you’re staying in hostels so yes 3)

+* Bonus \*when all is done - and if you have room (which you should if you follow this) then you have the option to pick BONUSES! hoorraaahhh!

 So go through the categories and pick three items.
 3 bottoms, 3 tops, 3 dresses etc. Are you happy with your choices?
 Now, lets do a pseudo pack and check how you’re looking with space.
 If you still have space at this point - This is your time for Bonuses!
 Again, do the rule of 3.
 Pick 3 items - it can be across categories or if you feel you need more in one than pick for that particular item.